Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert.

-Looking for Expert-Level VA Claim Help?📱Call Us Now!
+Looking for Expert-Level VA Claim Answers?📱Call Us Now!
 737-295-2226

-The VA says: “the new criterion should generally lead to more generous compensation for veterans than the current rating formula.”
+The VA stated: “The new criterion should generally lead to more generous compensation for veterans than the current rating formula.”

-VA Mental Health Changes
+Is the VA Changing Mental Health Ratings?

-Also note that once the VA has finalized these proposed changes, there is a 60 day “cooling off” period before the changes take effect.
+Also note that once the VA has finalized these proposed changes, there is a 60-day “cooling off” period before the changes take effect.

-*NEW* VA Mental Health Rating Changes
+*NEW* VA Mental Health Criteria and Ratings

-New VA Ratings for Mental Health (2024)VA Rating
+New VA Disability Ratings for Mental Health Conditions (2025)VA Rating

 The General Rating Formula for Mental Disorders contains five domains related to function: Cognition; interpersonal interactions and relationships; task completion and life activities; navigating environments; and self-care.
 The criteria below describe each domain.